 Grilled Spatchcock Chicken is going to be your new favorite way to cook chicken!
-It is way easier than you think it is!
+It is way easier than you think it is and it turns out SO JUICY with that perfect crispy chicken skin.

 Why This Recipe Works